 1 General Overview

 Antennas & Feeds

-100001701 Electronics
+Receiver Electronics

 1.3 Software based back-end

 1.4 Control System 4

-1.5 GMRT Upgrade 4
+1.5 The Upgraded GMRT 4

-2 PR ESENT STATUS (December 2016) Ę
+2 PRESENT STATUS (December 2017)

 Interferometric Observations

-2.2 Pulsar observations -
+2.2 Pulsar observations 7

 2.3 Observing modes with the GSB 8

-2.4 Observing with the upgraded GMRT (uGMRT) system
+2.4 Observing with the upgraded GMRT (uGMRT) system Ć

-2.5 Upgrade activities & science observations during GMRT Observing Cycle 32 11
+2.5 Upgrade activities & science observations during GMRT Observing Cycle 34 11

 This document gives an overview of the latest status of the GMRT and some relevant system parameters.
-Section 1 gives the background and an overall description of the GMRT, including features under development or being planned as part of the upgrade.
+Section 1 gives the background and an overall description of the GMRT, covering the legacy system and also including features under development or being planned as part of the GMRT upgrade.
 Section 2 gives the current status, including that of the upgrade, and is the part more relevant to those planning an observation.